numalariamodeling/FE-2023-examples/README.md

 root <- "<output directory>"
 subfolder <- "<experiment name>"
 ```
 - At the top right of each code chunk there is a small green triangle - this will run the respective chunk when clicked.
 Run the first chunk to load libraries (lines 8-12).
 If you get an error that the libraries are missing, use `install.packages("<library name>")` to install them and then retry loading.
 Once they are loaded, run the plotter code chunk (lines 14-85).
-Check the saved plots in your ou
+Check the saved plots in your output directory.
-	tput directory.
     - This plotter produces four groups of `InsetChart` channels generally relating to incidence, prevalence, climate/vectors, and the population/demogaphics.
 Explore each of the sets of plots and see what you can learn about this first simulation!
     - *Note: these plots can be helpful diagnostics to see how your simulation is performing, such as monitoring population levels; however, they should not be used to present results as they are just an example visualization not meant to address specific questions.*